joeornstein/SRP/README.md

 # SRP
-R Package for Stacked Regression and Poststratification (SRP)
+R Package for Stacked Regression and Poststratification (SRP).
+See the vignette here: https://joeornstein.github.io/software/SRP/